Image: Archivo Gran Acuífero Maya (GAM)/INAH.

 1 with branched conduits.

 The extensive cave systems under the Yucatan Peninsula have also been a guardian of hidden and invaluable treasures to learn from our history.
-Remains of Pleistocene animals and human that date from a time long before the occupation by the Mayan civilization have been found within submerged passages and galleries.
-Underwater, these caves provide a unique environment for the preservation of human and animal remains.
+Remains of Pleistocene animals and humans that date from a time long before the occupation by the Maya civilization have been found within submerged passages and galleries.
+Being underwater, these caves provide a unique environment for the preservation of human and animal remains.

 In 2006 the almost complete skeleton (90%) of the “Mujer de Las Palmas” was found in another underwater cave 4.5 km off Tulum, which corresponds to a woman between 45-50 years of age and 1.52 m tall.
 The findings are key pieces to understand the settlement of the Americas.

-A few years before, in 2004 were found the remains of the “Mujer de Naharon” (Eve of Naharon) between 20-25 years of age, at 23 m of prof. and at 370m distance to the nearest entrance, in the Sistema Naranjal.
-Their bones were dated in 13,600 years of antiquity, although it is on dispute and new datings are currently being made.
+A few years before, in 2004 were found the remains of the “Mujer de Naharon” (Eve of Naharon) between 20-25 years of age, at 23 meters depth and at 370 meters from the nearest entrance, in the Sistema Naranjal.
+Their bones were dated in 13,600 years of antiquity, although it is on dispute and new dating analyses are currently being made.

 The “Joven de Chan Hol” (Young Man of Chan Hol) was found in the Chan Hol cenote of Sistema Toh Ha, 32 km long.
-The body was placed (possibly) in a funeral ceremony made at the end of the Pleistocene, when the sea level was 120m below and before the caverns that the young man met and visited were flooded.
-Isotope analysis in a speleothem associated with bone suggests ~ 13,000 years old.
+The body was placed (possibly) in a funeral ceremony made at the end of the Pleistocene, when the sea level was ~120 m below and before the caverns that the young man met and visited were flooded.
+Isotope analysis in a speleothem associated with bone suggests ~13,000 years old.
 In February 2012 various media reported the findings and a few days later, the cave was vandalized and many bones were stolen between March 16-23 by people not yet identified.
-For this reason, many locations are kept secret.
+For this reason, many locations are kept in secret.

 The story of Naia

-Figure 6.
 A couple of divers transports Naia’s skull to an underwater plate to photograph it and create a 3D model at the bottom of the underwater cave on June 15, 2013.
-The site is where the remains of Naia, a teenager, were found from 12,000 to 13,000 years old, in 2007.
 Genetic tests on its magnificently preserved skeleton have helped to rethink questions about the origins of the first people to enter the continent and their relationship with today’s native populations.
 REUTERS / Paul Nicklen / National Geographic.

 The carbon-14 dating of the enamel of her teeth yielded a maximum age for Naia of about 12,900 years.
 Calcium carbonate accumulations that grew on the bones of Naia have been dated in 12,000 years by the uranium-thorium (U/Th) method .

 The high density of caves and cenotes within the urban area of Tulum is a direct threat to the construction of massive tourist and housing developments because in many sections the roof of the cave is very thin.
-The protection of Sistema Sac Actun – and of other equally important ones in the region – from climate and human impact involves and requires serious regulations in wastewater treatment in the Riviera Maya and upgrading building codes, in addition to a continuous research and hydrological monitoring of the karstic aquifer in the area.
+The protection of Sistema Sac Aktun – and of other equally important ones in the region – from climate and human impact involves and requires serious regulations in wastewater treatment in the Riviera Maya, upgrading building codes, and continuous hydrological research and monitoring programs of the karstic aquifer.
 It must, undoubtedly, be included in present and future regional development policies.

 List of underwater caves of Quintana Roo Mexico, by length: